-Aprotinin is indicated for prophylactic use to reduce blood loss and blood transfusion in adult patients at high risk of major blood loss undergoing isolated cardiopulmonary bypass graft surgery.
+Aprotinin is indicated for prophylactic use to reduce blood loss and blood transfusion in adult patients at high risk of major blood loss undergoing isolated cardiopulmonary bypass graft surgery (i.e. coronary artery bypass graft surgery that is not combined with other cardiovascular surgery).
 Aprotinin should only be used after careful consideration of the benefits and risks, and alternative treatments.1

 Aprotinin is a serine protease inhibitor that has effects on coagulation, fibrinolysis, and platelet function.1,2